Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/02-Calibrations/08-hardware-calibrations.md

 ### Stirring calibrations

 :::tip
 This is optional, but can really help stirring performance.
-Creating a stirring calibration is also very easy, so we recommend it.
 :::

 You'll need: